iamdtang/posts/jasmine-vs-mocha.md

 ## 1. The API

-The APIs of Jasmine and Mocha are very similar.
-They both allow you to write your tests in the behaviour driven development (BDD) style.
-You might ask, "What is BDD?".
-In short, BDD is simply a style of writing tests that focusses on the language used.
+The APIs of Jasmine and Mocha are very similar where you write your test suite with `describe` blocks and each test, also called a spec, using the `it` function.

 ```js
 describe('calculator add()', function() {